Missouri governor clarifies comments on school kids, virus

-O’FALLON, Mo.
+JEFFERSON CITY, Mo.
 (AP) — Missouri Gov. Mike Parson is clarifying comments he made in a radio interview in which he said children returning to school will come down with the coronavirus but will “get over it,” remarks that drew criticism from several Democrats as well as the head of a state teachers union.

 The Republican governor made the comments Friday during an interview on “The Marc Cox Morning Show” on 97.1 FM in St. Louis.
 Democratic State Auditor Nicole Galloway, Parson’s likely opponent in the November general election, said on Twitter that the governor showed “stunning ignorance” about how COVID-19 affects children.

+Parson’s comment came as new reported coronavirus cases have multiplied since the Fourth of July weekend.
+On Wednesday, the state again broke its record for highest single-day increase in confirmed illnesses, with 1,301 new cases reported by the state health department.
+The previous record was set Tuesday.

-Missouri National Education Association President Phil Murray said Parson’s comments showed “a callous disregard for the suffering of children and the safety of the parents, grandparents, educators, and students that will be put at risk if schools are reopened with improper plans and protections.
+Missouri National Education Association President Phil Murray said Parson’s comments showed “a callous disregard for the suffering of children and the safety of the parents, grandparents, educators, and students that will be put at risk if schools are reopened with improper plans and protections.”

 “When the Governor says that children are, ‘gonna get over it’ he forgets that some children won’t.
 He forgets that some children will be left with life-long health problems and some children will lose their lives,” Murray said in a statement Tuesday.